-Angela Pearson, CTFA, is a Senior Vice President and Senior Relationship Strategist with PNC Wealth Management.
+Angela Pearson, Senior Vice President and St. Louis Market Leader for PNC Wealth Management

 She specializes in providing customized trust and estate administration for high net worth individuals and families as part of an overall personal wealth management strategy.
 She has over 22 years’ experience in the financial services industry.